 Water pipes are not immortal and deteriorate over time.
-Most water pipes have a lifespan about 75 years, a number that’s surprisingly lower than the pre-World War II years that had an average lifespan of over 100 years.
+Most water pipes have a lifespan of about 75 years, a number that’s surprisingly lower than the pre-World War II years that had an average lifespan of over 100 years.
 This means much of the underground pipeline network laid out during the post-World War II economic boom will need to be replaced in the next two decades.
-The large scale population growth that the United States has seen in the 21st century makes matter more complicated.
+The large-scale population growth that the United States has seen in the 21st century makes matters more complicated.

 How the Nation is Faring

 Many cities in the US carry major debt loads, making it difficult to invest in improvements.
 These are among the many cities that struggle with their water finances.
 According to a study by Brookings, only 11 out of 97 cities ranked high across six categories of water finance and related economic indicators in 2015.

 Research shows there’s a significant discrepancy between the need for investment and the resources available.
 More than 88 percent of Americans believe there’s a need to take action on infrastructure, but only 17 percent of utilities feel confident they can cover the cost of existing services through rates and fees.

 However, some cities are responding well to the water infrastructure crisis by putting more investment into watershed protection.
 This enables them to safeguard their infrastructure and reduce costs of water treatment.

 The consequence of backlogging our water infrastructure is costly.
 After all, our economic and personal livelihood is dependent on access to safe water.
 Below are 3 main issues that would arise from delaying investments in drinking water infrastructure: